josephxbrick/documentorganizer/README.md

 * [MM]  – 01
 * [M] – 1

-Note that the short [MMM] dates follow AP Style Guide recommendations, where March, April, May, June, and July are not abbrevieated, and September is abbreviated as Sept.
+Note that short [MMM] dates follow AP Style Guide recommendations, where March, April, May, June, and July are not abbrevieated, and September is abbreviated as Sept.

+### Weekday formats, assuming it's Friday
+* [WW] - Friday
+* [W] - Fri

+Note that short [W] weekdays follow AP Style Guide recommendations, where Tuesday is "Tues", Thursday is "Thurs", and all other weekdays are shortened to their first three letters.

 ### Date formats, assiming it's the 3rd of the month:
 * [DDD] – 3rd